Binglishoes/doprax-sh/README.md

-# shs with v-plugin on Doprax
+# shs with vplugin on Doprax
-you should use the client supporting shs with v-plugin, like mtsur on Android.
+you should use the client supporting shs with vplugin, like mtsur on Android.
 Cash is advised because mtsur can not often be connected when visiting youtube and some other websites.

 the shs configuration on mtsur is like the following image：